-Facebook offers no way for webmasters to track impressions or clicks coming from its walls, and this can make social media campaign success very hard to assess.
+Facebook offers no way to track impressions and this can make social media campaign success very hard to assess.
 Fortunately, there is a way to do this tracking even without Facebook’s help.

-To track clicks, the easiest way is to use a service like ClickMeter to provide URL shortening.
-The shortened URL redirects through ClickMeter’s servers, and this makes it easy for the company to count how many clicks have been processed.
+To track clicks, the easiest way is to use a service like ClickMeter or Rebrandly to provide URL shortening.
+The shortened URL redirects through both Clickmeter and Rebrandly’s servers, and this makes it easy for the company to count how many clicks have been processed.

 How to track Facebook important KPIs

 All you need to do to use this service is set up an account and then put your original destination URL into ClickMeter’s system.
 It will then generate a shortened URL that will redirect to your destination.
 Use the shortened URL on your Facebook wall, and then watch your ClickMeter account to see the stats.

 Unlike some URL shortening services, ClickMeter’s redirections can do more than just basic tracking and redirects.
 Advanced redirect links will allow you to cloak your links, send mobile users to special sites or pages, and perform similar actions.